jcreigno/nodejs-scripts/README.md

 file-extractor
 =========

-> Extract data from files with regular expressions.
+> Extract data from text files or log files using regular expressions.

 introduction
 ------------